bitcoin-sv/go-broadcast-client/README.md

 What is the call order if we have multiple nodes configured?

 We use the **strategy** to define the order of the calls.
 The default strategy is `OneByOne` in RoundRobin algorith that will call the nodes in the order they were set.
+  **Only if all of them fail, we will return the error to the user.**

 ### WithHTTPClient Method